20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

     # get the origin of the mesh bounds
     center = static_mesh.ExtendedBounds.Origin

-    # get the raw data of the mesh, FRawMesh is a strcture holding vertices, uvs, tangents, material indices of a LOD (by default lod 0)
+    # get the raw data of the mesh, FRawMesh is a structure holding vertices, uvs, tangents, material indices of a LOD (by default lod 0)
     raw_mesh = static_mesh.get_raw_mesh()

     # now we create a duplicate of the mesh in the /Game/RePivoted_Meshes folder with the same name suffixed with _RePivoted